joanpalin/AI-Workshop/Session 4/Cisco_AI_stack_reference.md

 The Jan AI agent you ran in Session 3 — autonomously searching the web, reading the IT policy document, drafting a gap analysis before pausing for your approval — is exactly the kind of agentic sequence that AI Defense monitors for anomalous behaviour.

-In the dCloud demo, you observed AI Defense responding to a simulated prompt injection attempt against the ARK Industries AI assistant.
-You saw:

-- The injection attempt classified at the governance layer, independently of the model's own response
-- The automated action taken (block or flag) and the decision logic behind it
-- The structured incident report generated for the security team to triage

-The contrast with your earlier exercise was intentional.
-Same type of attack.
-Completely different outcome when the governance layer is present.

 ### ARK Industries Use Case

 ARK Industries has deployed an internal AI assistant for the IT operations team, built on the same architecture as the one produced in Session 2: a local model, connected to a web search tool and a read-access file system integration covering the network documentation folder.